santibatte/dpa_2021/README.md

 # Project: Food Inspections

+## Analytical Question:
+¿Will the establishement pass the inspection?

 The dataset contains information from inspections of restaurants and other food establishments in Chicago from January 1, 2010 to the present.
 Description: This information is derived from inspections of restaurants and other food establishments in Chicago from January 1, 2010 to the present.
 Inspections are performed by staff from the Chicago Department of Public Health’s Food Protection Program.
 Inspections are done using a standardized procedure.
 The results of the inspection are inputted into a database, then reviewed and approved by a State of Illinois Licensed Environmental Health Practitioner (LEHP).
 A subset of data elements are extracted from this database and downloaded into this data portal.

 The dataset was last downloaded on January 15th, 2021.
 It contains 17 columns and 215,067 observations.